statikfintechllc/Ascend-Institute/About Us/OPEN_FUNDING_PROPOSAL.md

 ### Executive Summary

-StatikFinTech, LLC is a sovereign, fully-local, self-evolving AI system.
+StatikFinTech, LLC builds sovereign, fully-local, self-evolving AI systems.
+Local Chatbots, and other AI and trading infra.

-It bootstraps itself from scratch.
-No cloud.
+> No cloud.
 No APIs.
 No filters.

 Built to learn, mutate, retrain, and self-orchestrate — entirely offline.

-> **"It's not another wrapper.
-It's a recursive intelligence loop."**
+> **"We do not build generic.
+This is a recursive intelligence loop."**

 These projects are **not monetized, centralized, or VC-filtered.**
 But they now requires infrastructure support to evolve into a fully production grade autonomous AGI system.